Face mask guidance for kids released by American Academy of Pediatrics

 "It's our new way of living, and I think they have adjusted really well," Dueñas said.

-The American Academy of Pediatrics is emphasizing that not only do masks protect your child, they reduce the spread of COVID-9.
+The American Academy of Pediatrics is emphasizing that not only do masks protect your child, they reduce the spread of COVID-19.
 Kids, they said, get used to them.

 "I have not seen children pulling on it or trying to take them off.
 We probably saw that the first week, but a lot of constant reminding, and here we are eight weeks later and they're wearing their masks," Dueñas said.